Hackers (film): Soundtrack

 Softley said that he wanted the film's music to be dreamlike and reflect the aspects of data and technology being shown on screen.
 He compiled tracks from various artists, while taking suggestions from assistant Gala Wright and music supervisor Bob Last.

-The music soundtrack combines electronica, pulsating tribal rhythms and techno/house music of early hardcore groups like Prodigy, Underworld and Orbital; it was released in 3 separate volumes over three years.
+The music soundtrack combines electronica, pulsating tribal rhythms and techno/house music of early hardcore groups like Prodigy, Underworld and Orbital; it was released in three separate volumes over three years.
 The first volume was composed entirely of music featured in the film (with the exception of Carl Cox's "Phoebus Apollo"), while the second and third are a mix of music "inspired by the film" as well as music actually in the film.
-The most featured song in the movie is "Voodoo People" by The Prodigy.
+The most featured song in the film is "Voodoo People" by The Prodigy.

 Most of the music in the film, including much of the techno and electronic music, was composed and performed by UK film composer Simon Boswell.